jon-adams/android-vend-a-kata/README.md

 * I was not sure if "No special consideration should be made for screen orientation" meant that it *should* have alternate views and support for orientation changes in the middle of the app, or if it meant it does *not* need to implement that robustness?
 For time purposes, I'm going with the latter for now.
 That means the layout does not really work on a small screen landscape orientation, but portrait small screen or either orientation on a tablet should work fine.
+* Demo "snacks" image only provided in HDPI resolution; a real app would have multiple DPI images available in the `mipmap-hdpi`, `mipmap-xxhdpi`, etc. directories, but this was just a random image I pulled from stock photos with no real aspect ratio or design needs met besides just adding some eye candy to an otherwise boring demo interface
+* WIP: This is still a work-in-progress.
+All the current tests pass.
+But, for example, need to implement view models more properly, landscape small screen is not supported, the lifecycle is very naive and will reset the whole app on rotation change, etc.